sybrew/the-seo-framework/readme.txt

 * PHP 5.6 and higher.
 * WordPress 5.1 and higher.
 * Internationalization through WordPress.org.
-* UTF-8 character recognition and rendering, including Emoji and CJK.
+* UTF-8 character recognition and rendering, including Emoji and CJKV (Chinese, Japanese, Korean, Vietnamese).
-* Right to Left (RTL) languages, through its interface and generation.
+* Right to Left (RTL) languages (Arabic, Hebrew, Farsi, et al.), through its interface and metatag generation.
-* Full color-vision deficiency accessibility thanks to a carefully picked color scheme.
+* Complete color-vision deficiency accessibility thanks to a carefully picked color scheme.
-* Full keyboard navigation.
+* Full keyboard navigation, so that you can inspect tooltips quickly without ever having to reach for your mouse.
-* Full screen-reader accessibility via focus fields, ARIA labels, and title attributes.
+* Full screen-reader accessibility via field anchors, ARIA labels, and title attributes.
 * WordPress Multisite setups, this plugin is in fact built upon one.
 * Detection and output of robots.txt and sitemap.xml files.
 * Output of structured data via Schema.org JSON-LD scripts.
 * Altering oEmbed for improved sharing on Discord.
 * Detection of various other SEO tools to help you switch graciously.
 * Translation plugins like WPML, Polylang, WPGlobus, and MultilingualPress.
-* E-commerce plugins, like WooCommerce and EDD.
+* E-commerce plugins, like WooCommerce and Easy Digital Downloads.
-* Editing posts and terms via WordPress's native bulk-and-quick-edit interface.
+* Editing posts and terms via WordPress's native bulk-and-quick-edit interfaces.

 = Copyright legislation notice =

-In a few words: The SEO Framework allows search engines to do what they've been doing for the past 20 years.
+In a few words: The SEO Framework allows search engines to do what they've been doing for the past 20 years via its preconfigured copyright settings.

 When you activate The SEO Framework on any site, you automatically grant rights to content aggregators, among which are Google, Bing, and Yandex, to obtain and use information from the site, including written work, images, audio, and video.
 You can control these rights via the robots-meta settings brought by this plugin.
 Your rights and the effectiveness of these settings are subject to the region and language of your website, and the physical or virtual origin of the platform and their potential users through which your website's information is obtained and shared.
 It is up to the aggregator to honor your rights and the requests brought via The SEO Framework.